Hossain-Masud/Project-2/README.md

 ## Deployment

 The site was deployed to GitHub pages.
-The steps to deploy are as follows: [Deploy](https://hossain-masud.github.io/Profile/)
+The steps to deploy are as follows: [Deploy](https://github.com/Hossain-Masud/Project-2)
+In the GitHub repository, navigate to the Settings tab.From the source section drop-down menu, select the Master Branch.Once the master branch has been selected, the page will be automatically refreshed with a detailed ribbon display to indicate the successful deployment.

 ## Tested